sarkrui/Light-Messenger/README.md

 ### Credit

-This is a give away for a left professor, Saskia Bakker from the TU Eindhoven.
-Although I redesigned completely the software layer, the physical form was heavily built upon her Ph.D. prototope, **Fireflies**.
-Besides, you could find my Wizard of Oz for the [initial demo](https://pxing.design/demo-on-saskias-farewell/) on her Goodbye party; I would like give **@mobizt** credit for developing the [Firebase Realtime Database library for ESP8266](https://github.com/mobizt/Firebase-ESP8266) as well as his time in fixing bugs.
+This is a give away for a resigned professor, Saskia Bakker from the TU Eindhoven.
+In this project, I redesigned completely the software layer, the physical form was heavily built upon Saskia's Ph.D. prototope, **Fireflies**.
+Thanks for that!
+Besides, you could find my Wizard of Oz for the [initial demo](https://pxing.design/demo-on-saskias-farewell/) on her Goodbye party; I would also like give **@mobizt** credit for developing the [Firebase Realtime Database library for ESP8266](https://github.com/mobizt/Firebase-ESP8266) as well as his time in fixing bugs.